RobMakesThings/interactivevisualsbubbles/readme.txt

 '#'+Math.floor(Math.random()*16777215).toString(16) --- random color

-client is made up of buttons, add shape
+client is made up of a canvas

 buttons do effects like changing background, or the client color.